To top of page

 1) Recruitment fees

-A review of SAQ responses from approximately 1,000 supplier manufacturing sites showed that 1% of the respondents had no initiatives to address the burden of recruitment fees on workers.
-In addition, 3% of the respondents indicated that the workers bear costs in some form.
-Two SMETA audit also found non-compliances related to the burden of recruitment fees on workers, but we confirmed that this has already been addressed by revising the supplier’s internal regulations.
+A review of SAQ responses from approximately 1,050 supplier manufacturing sites showed that 4% of respondents had no policies, and 1% of the respondents had no initiatives to address the burden of recruitment fees on workers.
+In addition, 1% of the respondents indicated that the workers bear costs in some form.
+SMETA audits found five instances of non-compliance related to the burden of recruitment fees on workers, but we confirmed that these had already been addressed by revising the supplier’s internal regulations, and through refunds and other measures.
 Similarly, there were three findings regarding wage reductions, but we confirmed that there were no deductions that were problematic under local law.

 2) Wages